ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Language in Thought and Action*

 A basic reason for such insoluble problems in society is what we may call “institutional inertia”.
 An institution, in sociology, is an organised pattern of group behaviour.
 The key is that this patterns are well-established, more or less uniform throughout a social group.
 People in communist societies accept and perpetuate communism habits of economic behaviour, and so do capitalistic people with capitalistic habits; soldiers, bankers and stockbrokers look at the world through a soldier’s, banker’s or stockbroker’s eyes, and abstract from it what they are trained to abstract.
-Through long habituation to an institutional way of looking at the world, each tends to believe that this abstractions of reality /are/ reality.
+Through long habituation to an institutional way of looking at the world, each tends to believe that this abstractions of reality *are* reality.

-Once we are used to those institutions, we get to feeling that they are /the only right and proper way of doing things/.
+Once we are used to those institutions, we get to feeling that they are *the only right and proper way of doing things*.
 Monarchy in mid nineteenth century France was claimed by its defenders to be “divinely ordained” until suddenly it wasn’t.
-Today, capitalism begets the kind of people that regard its way of organising the economy and its society as /the only proper way/; while communists adhere to their way with the same passionate conviction.
+Today, capitalism begets the kind of people that regard its way of organising the economy and its society as *the only proper way*; while communists adhere to their way with the same passionate conviction.

 > This loyalty to one’s own institution is understandable: almost everyone in any culture feels that its institutions are the very foundations of reasonable living.
-A challenge to those institutions is almost inevitable felt to be a threat to /all/ orderly existence.
+A challenge to those institutions is almost inevitable felt to be a threat to *all* orderly existence.
 >
 >  —— *Language in Thought and Action*